-The positions of Chairman and CEO are held by different individuals.
+Practice 1.3The positions of Chairman and CEO are held by different individuals.

 Application : Applied

-Explanation on : application of the practice The Chairman of the Board of Directors during the financial year 2017 was Tan Sri Zakaria bin Abdul Hamid, a Non-Independent Non-Executive Director.
+Explanation on : application of the practice The Chairman of the Board of Directors during the financial year 2018 was Tan Sri Zakaria bin Abdul Hamid, a Non-Independent Non-Executive Director.
 The Chief Executive Officer ("CEO") during the same period was Mr Mark Wee Liang Yee, who concurrently held the position of Executive Deputy Chairman.
 There is a clear separation of the roles of the Chairman of the Board and the Chief Executive Officer.
-The Chairman is responsible to provide leadership so that the Board can perform its responsibilities whilst the CEO is to responsible to support the Board on the development of, advising on and implementation of the corporate and business strategies, policies and decisions set by the Board as well as coordinating and overseeing the day-to-day operations.

-The roles of the Chairman and CEO is set out in the Board Charter which is accessible at www.landmarks.com.my .
+The Chairman is responsible to provide leadership so that the Board can perform its responsibilities whilst the CEO is responsible to support the Board on the development of, advising on and implementation of the corporate and business strategies, policies and decisions set by the Board as well as coordinating and overseeing the day-to-day operations.
+The roles of the Chairman and CEO are set out in the Board Charter which is accessible at www.landmarks.com.my.
 The Board is satisfied that the Chairman and the CEO have played their respective roles during the financial year.

-Explanation for :
+Explanation for : departure

-departure

-red to complete the columns below.
-Non-large companies are encouraged
+Large companies are re l quired to complete the columns below.
+Non-large companies are

-to complete the columns b elow.
+encouraged to complete th ne columns below.

 Measure :

 Timeframe :